neoneye/arcathon-docker-image/ARCathon2023/readme.md

 I'm wondering if most of the solutions gets discovered within the first few minutes.
 This way I can submit before I go to sleep and hopefully see a result next day.

 Success criteria.
 If it continues with `score 6`, then I'm happy.
-- If the score drops, it may be due to the short 10 hour time-duration.
+- If the score drops, it may be due to the short 10 hour time-limit.
 I may have to rollback to the 23h30m.
 - If the score drops, it may be due to the newly added solutions, that worsens things.

 Added `ReverseColorPopularity` that replaces the `most popular color` and swaps with the `least popular color`.
 This solved 3 tasks.